NVIDIA/grcuda/README.md

 ## Installation

-grCUDA can be downloaded as a binary JAR from [grcuda/releases](https://github.com/NVIDIA/grcuda/releases) and manually copied into a GraalVM installation.
+GrCUDA can be downloaded as a binary JAR from [grcuda/releases](https://github.com/NVIDIA/grcuda/releases) and manually copied into a GraalVM installation.

 1. Download GraalVM CE 21.1.0 for Linux `graalvm-ce-java11-linux-amd64-21.1.0.tar.gz`
    from [GitHub](https://github.com/graalvm/graalvm-ce-builds/releases/download/vm-21.1.0/graalvm-ce-java11-linux-amd64-21.1.0.tar.gz) and untar it in your